phalcon/blog/_posts/2021-03-19-community-hangout-status-update-2021-february.md

 ### PHP 8
 Work has been continuous with Phalcon v4 and PHP 8.
 A new version of Zephir has been released - 0.13.
 This version will support only PHP 7.4 and PHP 8.0.

 At the moment, for PHP 8.0, all tests are passing.
 What is left to do is check the Windows DLL builds.
 Sadly, we are still using AppVeyor for these builds which is a bit time consuming - we never had the chance to move that process to GitHub Actions, which we will do at some point in the future.
-One more thing in the _todo_ list
+One more thing in the _todo_ list.

 ### Incubator work
 We have commissioned two members of the community to help with fully _translating_ all the incubator code to v4.
 [BeMySlaveDarlin](https://github.com/BeMySlaveDarlin) and